rolandpj1968/collatz-play/docs/Unbounded-Length-Increasing-Odd-Collatz-Sequences.md

 https://en.wikipedia.org/wiki/Collatz_conjecture defines Collatz sequences and introduces the unproven Collatz Conjecture.

-Here we assume familiarity with the above basic definitions, and consider a minor variant generator operation and sequence definition that ignores even numbers.
+Here we assume familiarity with the above basic definitions, and consider a minor variant generator function that obviates consideration of even numbers.

-Accordingly we consider only odd integers only, and define the following (Odd-Collatz) generator function:
+Accordingly we consider odd integers only, and define the following (Odd-Collatz) generator function:

- f(n) = m, where m is odd and 3n + 1 = (2<sup>i</sup>).m
+> f(n) = m, where m is odd and 3n + 1 = 2<sup>i</sup>.m, defined for odd positive n

-An Odd-Collatz sequence starting with an odd number n is then generated as n, f(n), f((f(n)), ...
+An Odd-Collatz sequence starting with an odd positive integer n is then generated as n, f(n), f((f(n)), ... and trivially comprises odd positive integers only.

 Intuitively, the Odd-Collatz generator function computes the characteristic 3n+1 Collatz formula _and_ removes all multiples of 2 in a single step.